 This audio diary ebook allowed individuals to log their views, opinions and responses to a range of equality and diversity issues and is a good resource when embedding equality issues into curriculum or individual engagement activities.

-University of Cumbria audio diaries of students and staff discussing Diversity issues
+UoC audio diaries of students and staff discussing Diversity

 Equality Impact Assessments